By Amy Gorin, MS, RDN

 How about a delicious, cheesy pizza that’s also loaded with nutrient-rich veggies?
-Did I mention that it’s also super easy to make?
+Did I mention that this homemade flatbread pizza is also super easy to make?
+Get ready for a slice or two (or three!) of this caramelized onion pizza.

 Disclosure: This blog post is sponsored by Flatout.
 All opinions are my own, as always!